scalable-web-systems/docker-compose-reverseproxy/README.md

 ##### Side note: There are links attached to the bottom of this tutorial for our readers who may not be familiar with the technologies used here.
 1. This tutorial uses 2 different Node services to demonstrate a working example of docker-compose and assumes that the reader is familiar with Javascript, Node, Npm, etc.
 2. The reader should be familiar with the fundamentals of containerization and Docker and should know how to write Dockerfiles.
+3. The reader should have PostMan installed on their machine.
+Alternatively,
-3. The reader should clone this repository to their local machine before moving on to the next section.
+4. The reader should clone this repository to their local machine before moving on to the next section.

 ## Why Docker Compose?
 Real world applications are enormous convoluted systems composed of multiple containerized services communicating with each other.
 Take Netflix, for example.
 Netflix isn't just one giant web service responsible for handling every single feature.
 Their system is broken down into various containerized services, each having its own utility and performing specific functions.